-We cover Your legal liability to pay workers compensation to your domestic employee: • if your employee is injured while working for you and • the incident causing the injury occurred in the period of insurance.
+We cover Your legal liability to pay workers compensation to your domestic emplovee: > if your employee is injured while working for you and ) the incident causing the injury occurred in the period of insurance.
 The terms and extent of cover are those set out in the relevant workers compensation laws of the state or territory of the insured address.
 This option is only available in Australian Capital Territory and Western Australia.
 If you live in other states or territories and employ a domestic employee, you may need to arrange this cover with the WorkCover Authority or other insurance providers.
-We do not cover workers compensation for your employees if you are a company or if they are engaged in: any business activity building or renovating your home, other than routine maintenance at the insured address work in and around your home if your home is rented out to tenants (you are a landlord).
+We do not cover > workers compensation for your employees if you are a company > or if they are engaged in: any business activity > building or renovating your home, other than routine maintenance at the insured address tenants (vou are a landlord).

 If you employ someone for these activities, please contact us to see if we can provide a separate workers compensation policy or you can contact your state workers compensation authority to see what your options are.
-The workers compensation laws in the state or territory of the insured home or contents will state what is not insured.